 Clinical trials and COVID-19

 Developing viable vaccines and treatments to respond to the COVID-19 pandemic is a research priority worldwide.
-The World Health Organization (WHO) reports there are currently ten candidate vaccines in clinical evaluation, and over a hundred in pre-clinical testing phase.
+The World Health Organization (WHO) reports there are currently ten candidate vaccines in clinical evaluation and over a hundred in the pre-clinical testing phase.
 Additionally, numerous clinical trials have been set up to investigate the possibility of repurposing existing drugs to treat COVID-19, such as remdesivir.

 EU Must Not Miss its Chance on WHO Technology Pool

 We recently shared our comments and observations on the zero draft resolution being circulated by the European Commission representation ahead of the World Health Assembly.
 We commended their leadership and welcomed support for a multilateral approach to the COVID-19 pandemic.
 It’s a first step, and shows promise for what is now needed and expected from the European Union (EU) and its Member States.

 Now, more than ever, there seems a willingness among governments to enforce measures upon the pharmaceutical and medical technology industries to safeguard public health, including the Netherlands, where the use of Compulsory Licensing has been under discussion for several months now.
 The issue is taking on a new urgency with other European Union Member States, such as Germany, where a modification of their patent law will expedite government use of patented technologies.

 To tackle the COVID-19 pandemic, transparency and collaboration are vital